glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 The wallet distributions can be built in a similar way, and can be built as the farmRewards are being built.
 When the farmRewards element is being created for a farm, the algorithm can iterate over all of the rewards splits for the farm and add them to the walletDistributions object.
+The `glow_split_percent_6_decimals` field says what percentage of the inflation rewards go to that wallet address.
+And similar for the deposit split percents.
+The number is out of 1000000, so 50000 means the wallet is getting 5%.

 There is a key constraint however.
 Each "userAddress" may only appear in the walletDistributions one time.
 If a certain wallet address has already been